danilovl/select-autocompleter-bundle/README.md

 ### 6. Dependent select

-Sometimes you need options of a select will be loaded/refreshed by ajax based on selection of another select.
+Sometimes you need the options of a select element to be loaded or refreshed via AJAX based on the selection of another select element.

 #### 6.1 OnyToMany